SAP-archive/docs/concepts/monitor/training_analytics.md

 **File format**

 Your file must be a valid CSV file.
 It must end with .csv and the separator must be a comma “,”.
-If you want to add quotes in your expression or intent, you must use the quote characters two times in front of and at the end of the expected quoted word(s).
+If you want to include quotes in your expressions or intents, you must add two double quotation marks before and after the quoted word(s).
 For example, it should look like this:

 ~~~
 "intent","expression"
 "greetings","Hello"
 "greetings","Hi"
-"weather","What’s the weather in Paris"
+"weather","What’s the weather in Paris?"
-"translation","What means ""Bonjour"" in french?"
+"translation","What does ""Bonjour"" in French mean?"
 ~~~

 <br/>